 Over the decades, mammography has changed dramatically.

 (800) USC-CARE (800-872-2273)

 “Originally, we took an X-ray of the breast and essentially got a photograph,” says Pulin A. Sheth, MD, a breast radiologist and director of breast imaging at Keck Medicine of USC and an assistant professor of clinical radiology at the Keck School of Medicine of USC.
 “We would then shine a light through the photograph, as you would with a light box, and see what was visible.
 As one can imagine, there were so many limitations with that early technology.”

 Sheth explains that digital mammography, or 2-D mammography, became the next standard of care.
 Compared to the old analog technology, this newer digital technology, also known as full-field digital mammography, significantly improved the resolution of the picture.

 The latest evolution is what is referred to as 3-D mammography, digital breast tomosynthesis, or, simply, tomosynthesis, Sheth explains.
 “Basically, the machine takes several fractionated images of the compressed breast at different angles, then reprocesses those images into sequential ‘slices,’ thereby reconstructing the breast into a 3-D data set.”

-Are the results that much better?
+Are the results from a 3-D mammogram that much better?

 “The answer is unequivocally yes,” Sheth says.
 “Think of a standard 2-D mammogram as a circle drawn on paper, whereas 3-D mammography gives you a sphere.
 The viewer now gets a far better sense of the size, margins (or borders) and depth and can see through the breast tissues.”